awslabs/aws-encryption-sdk-specification/framework/branch-key-store.md

 - `KeyId`, if the KMS Configuration is Discovery, MUST be the `kms-arn` attribute value of the AWS DDB response item.
   If the KMS Configuration is MRDiscovery, `KeyId` MUST be the `kms-arn` attribute value of the AWS DDB response item, with the region replaced by the configured region.
-  Otherwise, it MUST BE the Keystore's `KMS ARN`.
+  Otherwise, it MUST BE the Keystore's configured KMS Key.
 - `CiphertextBlob` MUST be the `enc` attribute value on the AWS DDB response item
 - `EncryptionContext` MUST be the [encryption context](#encryption-context) constructed above
 - `GrantTokens` MUST be this keystore's [grant tokens](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#grant_token).